ONLINE HELP

 3. A yellow border appears around the control.
 You can:

-• Resize the Widgets found in the Dashboard control:
+• Resize the widgets found in the Dashboard control:

 • Position the mouse cursor on one of the widget sides.
 The cursor turns into an arrow.